Areas of Focus

-The Denominational Affairs Committee at First Parish embraced the 2014 UUA Congregational Study Action Issue of Escalating Inequality and sponsored activities in 2014 and 2015 that led to the formation of the Americans for Economic Fairness group in May of 2015.
+The Denomination Affairs Committee at First Parish embraced the 2014 UUA Congregational Study Action Issue of Escalating Inequality and sponsored activities in 2014 and 2015 that led to the formation of the Americans for Economic Fairness group in May of 2015.
 We created a name and mission statement for ourselves and encouraged others to join our efforts.
-Our goals are to find ways to increase economic fairness in elections, taxes, wages, education and healthcare.
+Our goals were to find ways to increase economic fairness in elections, taxes, wages, education and healthcare.
 As we have learned, the issues surrounding escalating inequality are complex, intertwined, systemic and deeply rooted in our culture.
-By far the most compelling issue that the group has identified is the impact of escalating inequality on our democracy.
+By far the most compelling issue that the group identified was the impact of escalating inequality on our democracy.

 Amnesty International (AI) Group 15